bradleyburgess/bradley-burgess.com_v2/content/christmas-recital-2020/bach-in-dulci-jubilo.md

 videoUrl: 'https://www.youtube.com/embed/G0PbQc3h8y4'
 ---

+We go back in time, now, to one of the real classics of the Christmas organ
-Next we have Bach's wonderful _Fantasia on In dulci jubilo_, which has been a staple Christmas Eve postlude for many organists around the world.
+repertoire: Bach's wonderful _Fantasia on "In dulci jubilo"_, which has been a staple Christmas Eve postlude for many organists around the world.

 In the English-speaking world, we most often sing this tune with the famous translation by John Mason Neale:

 > Good Christian men, rejoice
 > With heart, and soul, and voice;